Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-1.md

 this is the correct repository or path and what not, but that's not for now :) ).
 We remove all the files, dirs that are present in the `GITGO_IGNORE` slice.
-Then we loop over all the files & dirs in the `workFiles` slice.
+Then we loop overall the files & dirs in the `workFiles` slice.
-For now we are skipping the directories, then we read the files data and store it, creating a blob prefix, then getting the hash from the blob prefix, null byte and file data.
+For now we are skipping the directories, then we read the file's data and store it, creating a blob prefix, then getting the hash from the blob prefix, null byte and file data.
 This hash will give us the dir and file name, first 2 character for folder name, and then remaining for file name.

 We will create a temporary file and store the compressed data in it, so that no one can access it while the `commit` command is working.
-After writing to the temp file we rename it to the permanent file name and voila...
+After writing to the temp file we rename it to the permanent filename and voila...
 We are done for now.

 ## Afterword